The Secret Life Of Hops

 Humulus lupulus.
 It may sound like something you’d expect to read in a Harry Potter book, but believe it or not, this is the Latin name of the plant that hops – famed for its sleep promoting, nervous system calming, and beer brewing properties - comes from.
 Let’s learn more.

-Hops are cone-shaped flowers that are traditionally grown in the Northern Hemisphere1.
-Most notable for their role in brewing beer, thanks to their bitter flavour and their ability to keep beer fresher for longer (yes, let’s just get that out the way), they’re also used in a totally non-alcoholic format to calm the nervous system and support restful sleep2.
+Hops are green, cone-shaped flowers that are traditionally grown in the Northern Hemisphere1.
+Most notable for their role in brewing beer, thanks to their bitter flavour and their ability to keep beer fresher for longer (yes, let’s just get that out the way), they’re also used in a totally non-alcoholic format to calm the nervous system and support restful sleep.

 In the 19th century, hops became more studied for its calming properties and ability to support sleep.
-In fact, hops became so renowned for their relaxation properties that even Great Britain’s King George III is believed to have slept on hop-filled pillows to help calm him down4.
+In fact, hops became so renowned for its relaxation properties that even Great Britain’s King George III is believed to have slept on hop-filled pillows to help calm him down.

-These days, hops are still used to support restful sleep and calm the nervous system*, thanks to their bitter resins.
-The resins help enhance the activity of the body’s Gamma-aminobutyric acid (GABA), a neurotransmitter the body produces to promote relaxation2.
+These days, hops are still used to support restful sleep and calm the nervous system, thanks to its bitter resins.
+The resins help enhance the activity of the body’s Gamma-aminobutyric acid (GABA) – this is a neurotransmitter that the body produces to promote relaxation.